mybuddymichael/coke/README.md

 ## On versioning

-> Versions are to Software what Subversion is to Git. - Konstantin Haase
+> "Versions are to Software what Subversion is to Git." – Konstantin Haase

 `Master` is stable, anything else is not.
 The [demo site] (http://mybuddymichael.github.com/coke/) uses `master`, and is always in a